-Each Bitcoin user has his own wallet and a Software that does the transfer work on behalf of the user.
-When you send a Bitcoin to someone else, you sign the Bitcoin with the digital signature of your Bitcoin wallet, which is software designed to hold Bitcoins and make Bitcoin transactions possible.
-As a result, each Bitcoin carries
+Each bitcoin user has his own wallet and software that does the transfer work on behalf of the user.
+When you send a bitcoin to someone else, you sign the bitcoin with the digital signature of your bitcoin wallet, which is software designed to hold bitcoins and make bitcoin transactions possible.
+As a result, each bitcoin carries

 within it a little ledger listing its transaction history.

 As bitcoin transactions take place, they are broadcast to the network made up of computers running Bitcoin software — whose job is to maintain the “blockchain”, the digital ledger containing the record of all confirmed bitcoin transactions.